MortenSkovsted/embeddings-in-ppt/README.md

 secpred part of the code have been left untoched and untested. forked by [MortenSkovsted](https://github.com/MortenSkovsted)

+The following is left (almost) unchanged from the original readme:
 This is the code repository that accompany the master thesis by [Gustav Madslund](https://github.com/gustavmadslund) and [Mikkel Møller Brusen](https://github.com/mikkelbrusen).

 The goal of the project was to evaluate pre-trained amino acid embeddings in protein prediction tasks